1989 Geelong Football Club season

 The 1989 Geelong Football Club season was the club's 118th season of senior competition in the Victorian Football League (VFL).
+The club entered the 1989 season proper after falling 9 points short of Melbourne in the 1989 Panasonic Cup, the league's pre-season grand final.
 Under new coach Malcolm Blight, the Cats played attractive attacking football, scoring a combined total of 2916 points during the home-and-away season to break 's record set in 1987 (2846 points).
-The Cats made it to their first Grand Final since 1967, but ultimately fell six points short to in one of the all-time classic Grand Finals.
+The Cats made it to their first Grand Final since 1967, but they ultimately fell six points short to in one of the all-time classic Grand Finals.